mattias-fjellstrom/aws-custom-resource-azure-arm/README.md

     Value: !GetAtt AzureResourceManagerDeployment.helloWorld
 ```

 You must provide `SubscriptionID`, `ResourceGroup`, `Location` and `Template` when you create the resource.
 The `DeploymentName` is optional.
 If your ARM-template requires that you specify input parameters you can provide these in `TemplateParameters`.
-Any outputs from your deployment can be accessed with `!GetAtt <resource logical name>.<ARM-template output value>`.
+Any outputs from your deployment can be accessed with `!GetAtt <resource logical name>.<ARM-template output name>`.

 ### Advanced example